ramcharan2410/fcc-learn-sql-assets-freecodecamp/course/2-tables/exercises/2-alter_table/readme.md

 # Altering Tables

 We often need to alter our database schema without deleting it and re-creating it.
-Imagine if Twitter deleted its database each time it needed to add a feature, that would be a *disaster*!
+Imagine if Twitter deleted its database each time it needed to add a feature, that would be a _disaster_!
 Your account and all your tweets would be wiped out on a daily basis.

-Instead, we can use use the `ALTER TABLE` statement to make changes in place without deleting any data.
+Instead, we can use the `ALTER TABLE` statement to make changes in place without deleting any data.

 ## ALTER TABLE